hashicorp/terraform-provider-aws/website/docs/r/route53_zone_association.html.markdown

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Route 53 Hosted Zone Associations using the Hosted Zone ID and VPC ID, separated by a colon (`:`).
 For example:

+The VPC is in the same region where you have configured the Terraform AWS Provider:

 ```terraform
 import {
   to = aws_route53_zone_association.example